 The DB Group's primary instrument to manage trading market risk is the limit setting process.
-The DB Group's Management Board, supported by DB Group Market & Valuation Risk Management, which is part of the DB Group's independent risk function, sets Group-wide value-at-risk, stress loss, and economic capital limits for the market risk in the trading book.
-DB Group Market & Valuation Risk Management sub-allocates this overall limit to the group divisions and individual business areas based on anticipated business plans and risk appetite.
-Within the individual business areas, the DB Group business heads or the DB Group entities' Chief Operating Officers may establish business limits by sub-allocating the DB Group Market & Valuation Risk Management limit down to individual portfolios or geographical regions.
+The DB Group's MB, supported by DB Group MVRM, which is part of the DB Group's independent risk function, sets Group-wide value-at-risk, stress loss, and economic capital limits for the market risk in the trading book.
+DB Group MVRM sub-allocates this overall limit to the group divisions and individual business areas based on anticipated business plans and risk appetite.
+Within the individual business areas, the DB Group business heads may establish business limits by sub-allocating the DB Group MVRM limit down to individual portfolios or geographical regions.
 VaR limits (or thresholds, as the case may be) for the Bank are endorsed by the BRMC and the Bank's Board of Directors ("BOD").